lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 * acquisition of PKI information

-* out-of-band verification of one root-CA public key
+* out-of-band verification of one trusted CA public key

 (other possible steps include the retrieval of trust condition information and/or out-of-band verification of other CA public keys).